clancye/raspi-utils/install-cpputest/readme.txt

-This script clones the repo from git into the current directory and runs the install commands found on the website:
+This script clones the repo from git into the home directory and runs the install commands found on the website:

 cpputest.github.io